Grammar and Style Guide

 Joe Smith, Mary Jones, and Susan Stacy received scholarships.

 If you are listing many different elements to describe something, and the descriptions are wordy (especially if they also contain internal commas), separate with semicolons.

-He is a 2005 graduate of RIT; a renowned illustrator for Playboy, Penthouse, and Hustler; and a talented tenor.
+He is a 2016 graduate of RIT; a renowned illustrator for Vanity Fair, The New Yorker, and The Atlantic; and a talented tenor.

 If you need to set off individual elements in a long list (such as a series of students’ names and their colleges), use a combination of the two, with a comma following the last item in the series.

 Joe Smith, College of Science; Mary Jones, NTID; and Susan Stacy, College of Engineering, received scholarships.